GabyForceQ/LibertyEngine/README.md

 "update" functions, the code for its every frame call is never inserted in the final object file.
 * All "start" methods are invoked after all scene objects are instantiated.
-If you want to do something at construction time, you should use 'void constructor() {}'
+If you want to do something at construction time, you should use NodeConstructor.
+For destruction time, you should use NodeDestructor.
 * Smart, flexible and safe hierarchy for scenes, objects and components.

 ##### Demo examples